LinuxCNC/wlo/downloads/index.md

 "linuxcnc" (without a suffix) is a package which runs in kernel space and needs a specific RTAI kernel, which we also supply. (ie the exact kernel version installed must match that which the package was built against.)
-This has been the default mode for linuxcnc for decades, but has become increasingly difficult to maintain.
-This mode is currently less stable than the uspace option (but only when unloading, it appears stable once realtime is running) but can give much better latency on some machines.
+At the present moment we do not have a linuxcnc package available for the RTAI kernel, but it is possible to build from source.
+The RTAI kernel is available from the LinuxCNC software repository, however.
-Note that it is only parallel-port controlled systems using software-based stepping and/or encoder counting that need particularly good latency performance.
+In many cases the RTAI kernel will give better latency performance than preempt-rt, but note that it is only parallel-port controlled systems using software-based  stepping and/or encoder counting that need particularly good latency performance

 It is also possible to run linuxcnc-uspace, in user-space, with the RTAI kernel if the helper package "linuxcnc-uspace-rtai" is installed.
 This is